A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions: Introduction

 \section{Introduction}

-In order to reduce the statistical noise in numerical simulations of kinetic plasma problems, particle methods often follow a so-called $\df$ approach \cite{Kotschenreuther.1988.BAPS, Dimits_Lee_1993, Parker_Lee_1993} which consists of decomposing the transported density in two parts, a bulk density $f_0$ given by an analytical formula and a variation $\df$ represented with numerical particles.
-In \cite{Aydemir_1994} this approach was revisited as a variance reduction method in the scope of Monte Carlo algorithms, with $f_0$ playing the role of a control variate, and since then several techniques have been devised to improve the reduction of statistical error, in particular for Gyrokinetic \cite{HTKKA_2002_pop,MHK_2004_pop,MBHSKK_2017,KHHMBBS_2019} and collisional models \cite{Chen.Parker.2007.PoP,VBVMJTBG_2010_pop,SWHK.2015.jcp}.
+In order to reduce the statistical noise in numerical simulations of kinetic plasma problems, particle-in-cell (PIC) methods often follow a so-called $\df$ approach \cite{Kotschenreuther.1988.BAPS,Dimits_Lee_1993,Parker_Lee_1993} which consists of decomposing the transported density in two parts, a bulk density $f_0$ given by an analytical formula and a variation $\df$ represented with numerical particles.
+In Ref.~\cite{Aydemir_1994} this approach was revisited as a variance reduction method in the scope of Monte Carlo algorithms, with $f_0$ playing the role of a control variate, and since then several techniques have been devised to improve the reduction of statistical error, in particular for gyrokinetic simulation models \cite{HTKKA_2002_pop,MHK_2004_pop,MBHSKK_2017,KHHMBBS_2019} and collisional models \cite{Chen.Parker.2007.PoP,VBVMJTBG_2010_pop,SWHK.2015.jcp}.

-In many practical problems where the plasma remains close to an equilibrium state, the total density deviates only slightly from its initial profile which is then used as a constant bulk density.
-In some case however the deviation grows in time and $f_0$ needs to be updated to better follow the total density.
-For such cases an attractive scheme, which consists in projecting the particle density $\df$ on a coarse spline basis, has been proposed in \cite{Allfrey_Hatzky_2003}.
+In many practical problems the plasma either remains close to an equilibrium state \cite{HTKKA_2002_pop, brochard_linear_2020}, or evolves as a small perturbation of some analytically known background \cite{lanti_orb5_2020,biancalani_gyrokinetic_2021,rettino_gyrokinetic_2022} which can be used as a bulk density.
+In some cases however the plasma evolves in an unpredictable way and $f_0$ needs to be updated by a self-consistent algorithm to better follow the total density.

+Typical examples are problems where full-$f$ simulations are needed.
+In the physics of tokamak plasmas, one instance is the modeling of $E \times B$ staircases \cite{dif-pradalier_finding_2015} which are long-lived patterns of quasiregular step-like profiles that develop spontaneously in turbulent plasmas.
+As they slowly move in the radial direction over large time scales, the separation assumption between an analytical background and fluctuations is no longer valid after some time and simulations need to involve full-$f$ methods such as the semi-Lagrangian scheme used in the GYSELA code \cite{grandgirard_5d_2016}.
+Another example is the modelling of the tokamak edge region where the plasma density may strongly deviate from local Maxwellian distributions, with large and intermittent fluctuations.
+This has motivated the development of various Eulerian full-$f$ schemes such as those presented in Ref.~\cite{dorf_progress_2020,mandell_electromagnetic_2020}, where large plasma blob structures can be seen propagating from the core region towards the tokamak edge.

+If one desires to model such problems with a $\df$ PIC method, it is thus necessary to allow for general updates of the bulk density over time.
+An interesting approach in this direction was proposed in Ref.~\cite{Allfrey_Hatzky_2003}: it consisted of projecting the particle density $\df$ on a coarse spline basis and add the resulting smoothed distribution to the bulk density.